Diversity Sub-Internship Scholarship Award in General Surgery

 - Apply for a surgical sub-internship at USC through the VSLO platform, specifying an area of interest in general surgery for the months of August and September.

-- Send a medical school transcript, CV, and a Dean’s letter stating financial qualification for the award and confirming institutional good standing.
+- Send a medical school transcript, CV, and a Dean’s letter stating financial qualification for the award.

 - Complete a 300-word personal statement describing interest in the award.